 Main research interests

 To investigate these mechanisms, we utilize a wide range of methods, including behavioural and molecular phenotyping of mice, cell culture models, in vitro and in vivo viral gene transfer, morphological and histological analyses, as well as the genetic and molecular investigation of human biosamples.
-Moreover, in collaboration with Prof. Dr. Michael Plichta, we are investigating the effects of genetic variants on behavioural performance in human subject.

 Watch this Instagram Reel from the Goethe University Career Service showing the average day in the life of our very own Melike Aydin (BSc student in 2023)